 Reason: Pastors in local African villages often are without significant compensation from their congregations.
-They serve as local pastors, appointed by the United Methodist Church which is organized regionally as an Annual Conference.
-The pastors, who also serve as community leaders, often earn almost total support as local farmers or trades people within the village, town, or city.
+They serve as local pastors, essentially volunteers though perhaps appointed by a denomination.
+The pastors, also serving as community leaders, often earn almost total support as local farmers or trades people within the village, town, or city.
 They rely on small farm plots or gardens to support their family while pastoring and serving as a community leader in a territory that spans several square miles.
 Transportation is often by foot.
-A bicycle is a vital tool for ministry and for commerce.
+A bicycle is a vital tool for connections in ministry and community life.
 Examples: A pastor put a sick woman on his bike and took her to a medical clinic several miles away.
-A pastor’s family harvests a crop, loads it onto their bicycle, and pushes it to a market place.
-The pastor’s bicycle is frequently loaned to village members for such use.
+A pastor’s family harvests a crop, loads it onto their bicycle, and pushes it to a marketplace.
+A pastor’s bicycle is frequently loaned or rented to other village members for such use.

-Crosspoint UMC sponsors an “African Advent” and raises tens of thousands of dollars each year funding distributions of Bikes and Bibles in the Katanga Providence of the DRC.
+Rurel appreciates the key role Africa’s UM pastors and laity have played in growth of the Christian Kingdom.
+He travels to Africa annually to teach pastors and leaders where he reaches United Methodist, Global Methodists and Angelian pastors with practical ministry concepts developed by the International Leadership Institute (ILI).
+Crosspoint church often sponsors an “African Advent” and raises tens of thousands of dollars each year funding distributions of Bikes and Bibles in the Democratic Republic of the Congo, the DRC, formerly Zaire.
 Rev. Ausley believes that God’s blessings of energy, excitement, and vitality flow when congregation capture the vision of Jesus words, “…just as you did it to one of the least of these who are members of my family, you did it to me.”

-Rev. Dr. Kimba Evariste is a director who provides leadership of Bikes and Bibles in the northern part of the Katanga Providence of the Congo (DRC) and in the African countries of Tanzania and Tanganyika.
-Kimba earned his D. Min degree at St Paul School of Theology in the USA.
-He has served as the assistant to the Bishop of North Katanga Episcopal Area, and currently is President of Kabongo Methodist University.
+Rev. Dr. Kimba Evariste is a director who provides leadership of Bikes and Bibles throughout the DRC and in the African countries of Tanzania and Tanganyika.
+Kimba earned his D. Min degree at St Paul School of Theology in the USA. he is serving in the DRC as a leader in the Global Methodist Church.

 Rev. Francis Charley is a UM District Superintendent, and Dean of the Bishop’s cabinet, in the African country of Sierra Leone.

+Compensation of Officers and Directors.
 Joe Kilpatrick, Carole Kilpatrick and Rev. Rurel Ausley, like all American officers and directors, serve as volunteers without compensation.
-Directors from Africa, Kasap-Owan, Rukang Chikomb, Kimba Evariste, Jerry Kulah and Francis Charley each received a fee of $1,500-$2,000 annually for their logistical and support services within Africa.
+Some directors from Africa, each receive a fee about $1,000 annually for their logistical and support services within Africa.